jacobprall/compression-presentation-app/README.md

 WHERE  NOT c.is_compressed limit 0;
 ```

-Now, we can return the "compressed_chunk" in our function:
+Now, we can return the "compressed_chunk" in our function that will compress
+the chunk:

 ```sql
 CREATE OR REPLACE FUNCTION compress_chunk_named(varchar) returns setof compressed_chunk AS $$